Library-Management-System-LMS/Discovery_LMS/Documentations/Project_requirements.md

 # Project Name: Library Management System

 ## Purpose:
-    The purpose of the library management website is to provide a platform for users to efficiently manage library resources, including books.
-It aims to streamline the process of borrowing, returning, and managing library items for both library staff and users(Patrons).
+    The library management website is built to provide a platform for users to manage their books and resources.
+It allows users to easily borrow, return, and track library items.
+Library staff can quickly access information about resources and efficiently manage all operations.

     - Automate library tasks and processes for staff.
     - Simplify resource management (books).